I haven't given up yet, but I think there must be more to it. Making adjustments to fit it to fact doesn't seem productive though.

 Object “B” considers itself stationary because B's gravitational field is “moving” with B.

 Nether object A or B considers itself to be moving therefore it does not detect a motion to resist.

 -Object B now collides with object C.

 -Due to the collision object “B” is now accelerated or moves from its previous coordinate system a distance less then the radius of an electron.

 -Object “B” now considers itself moving because its (previous or ghost) gravitational field remains in the old coordinate system.

 At the same instant mass “B” is generating a new gravitational field corresponding with its new coordinate system.

 Mass B is attracted to its ghost gravitational field causing a force toward its old coordinate system.

-Each object of mass in B now considers itself R distance from an identical mass.
+Each particle of mass in B now considers itself R distance from an identical Ghost mass.

 The distance R is very small which can cause the inertial force to be extremely large due to the inverse square relationship between force and distance in the gravity equations.